eli8527/ArbiterPUF/README.md

 Though this script was written by Georg Becker, there were several modifications made in order to suite the nature of this project.
 Several key sections will be pointed out here:

-- Lines 7-9: These are the main parameteres of the script.
+- Lines 7-9: These are the main parameters of the script.
 In general, `numOfStages` should either be 128 or 64, `numOfXors` should always be 1, and `numOfInputs` can be whatever you want it to be.
 Keep in mind that the more inputs generated, the longer execution time will take.

 - Lines 14-23: LFSR functions

 - Lines 58-76: Delay value calculation.
 Uncomment lines 61 and 63 in order to generate new delay values for a specified bitlength and comment out lines 64 and 75.
 In general, I usually generate new delay values once when changing bitlengths and then leave the values constant so that all generated input files have the same delay values (this is more convenient).
 To do this, I do the following:

 	1. Uncomment lines 61 and 63, and comment out lines 64 and 75.